How to make a plan: step by step for everything from one day to all life

 How to make a plan to succeed

 Planning effectively may be challenging, especially if you have no positive experience.
-Very often, people consciously limit their planning skill development by learning how to make a birth plan or how to make a study plan, etc. If planning is yet to learn, it’s better to start from general matters and slowly move towards more specific ones.
+Most people consciously limit their planning skill development by learning how to make a lose weight plan or how to make a study plan, etc. If planning is yet to be learned, it's better to start from general matters and slowly move towards more specific ones.

 1. Define your goal and motivation